Click on any of the following links for information:

 A student entering under this catalog must meet the degree requirements listed below or those of a subsequent catalog.
 However, a student who fails to graduate within five years after admission will be required to meet the degree requirements of a subsequent catalog that is within five years of currency at the time of his graduation.

-As required by the Southern Association of Colleges and Schools (SACS), at least 25 percent of the hours applicable to a degree must be earned through instruction by the institution awarding the degree.
+As required by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), at least 25% of the hours applicable to a degree must be earned through instruction by the institution awarding the degree.
 This rule is effective for students enrolled for the first time at Texas A&M University-Commerce during or after the fall semester 1979.

 A major consists of a minimum of 24 semester hours in one subject field, including at least 12 advanced hours.

 An emphasis consists of a minimum of 15 semester hours in a 24-semester-hour major or 18 semester hours in a 36-semester-hour major.

 A broadfield major consists of a minimum of 48 semester hours, including at least 18 advanced hours.

 A minor consists of a minimum of 18 semester hours in a subject field, including at least six semester hours of advanced courses.